joeloudjinz/InzDynamicModuleLoader/InzDynamicModuleLoader.Core/README.md

-# Inz Dynamic Module Loader
+# InzSoftwares - Net Dynamic Module Loader

-The Inz Dynamic Module Loader is a .NET 9.0 library that enables plugin-based architecture by loading modules at startup time.
+InzSoftwares.NetDynamicModuleLoader is a .NET 9.0 library that enables plugin-based architecture by loading modules at startup time.
 This allows for better separation of concerns, module isolation, and flexible infrastructure switching while maintaining clean architecture boundaries.

 ## Table of Contents